arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.26.2021
+The TCPA (Telephone Consumer Protection Act of 1991) restricts telephone solicitations (i.e., telemarketing) and the use of automated telephone equipment.

+You can sue for up to $500 for each violation of TCPA.

 ### 3.25.2021